catshout/casisp-runtime/doc/processor.setHeader.md

 |expression|X|expression|

 The configuration above will be
-- setting the message header `message` with a constant value `Hello World!`
+- setting the message header `message` to a constant value `Hello World!`